1 year full-time

 - organisational skills

 Applicants will also need to be able to demonstrate their commitment to the programme, that they can take responsibility for their own learning, that they are non-judgmental and are able to show openness to new ideas.
-In addition, before registration students are asked to obtain an enhanced disclosure certificate from the Criminal Records Bureau.
+In addition, before registration students are asked to obtain an enhanced disclosure certificate from the DBS and an occupational health declaration.

 How to Apply